 - biweekly installments or

-- monthly installments
+- biweekly installments

 over a fixed term.